lyang19/cluster-splmm/README.md

 code/helpers.R: The R scirpt contains functions that used in the main function mixturesplmm.

-code/splmmControl: The Rscirpt defines various kinds of parameters used in the main function mixturesplmm.
+code/splmmControl.R: The Rscirpt defines various kinds of parameters used in the main function mixturesplmm.

+code/data.R: The Rscript contains a function that can generate a 2-cluster data, each cluster has 3 true fixed effects and 2 true random effects.
+See script for more details.
+Executing this file requires the following R packages:

+mvtnorm

+ggplot2

+data1.RData: A 2-cluster data generated from data.R.
+See data.R for more details.

-example.R: The R script simulates a simple dataset to demonstrate the usage of the implemented algorithm.
+example.R: The R script demonstrates the usage of the implemented algorithm using the simulated data data1.RData.
 See the script for details.
 Executing the example requires the following R packages:

-library(mvtnorm)

-library(penalized)

-library(emulator)

-library(miscTools)

-library(Rcpp)

-library(tidyverse)

-library(glmnet)

-library(ggplot2)

-library(longclust)

-library(MASS)
+penalized

+emulator

+miscTools

+Rcpp

+tidyverse

+glmnet

+longclust

+MASS

 To run the example, please have the required packages installed, and download all code scripts under the same folder.